 The Company recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
-ECls are based on the difference between the cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted as an approximation of the original effective interest rate.
+ECLs are based on the difference between the cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted as an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

-- 2. Summary of significant accounting policies (continued)

-- 2.3.
+2.3.
 Financial instruments (continued)

-- a) Financial assets (continued)
+a) Financial assets (continued)